Sibylla, Queen of Jerusalem: Disinheritance

 Baldwin IV's leprosy progressed quickly; in 1183 he lost his sight and could no longer walk unsupported or use his hands.
 Having developed a life-threatening fever, the king summoned the High Court in June and made Guy regent.
 Baldwin retained only the royal title and the city of Jerusalem.
-But Guy proved far too unpopular to be an effective military leader, and gravely insulted the incapacitated king by refusing to exchange Jerusalem for Tyre.
+Guy proved far too unpopular to be an effective military leader, and gravely insulted the incapacitated king by refusing to exchange Jerusalem for Tyre.

 Saladin attacked Kerak Castle in late 1183 while the wedding of Sibylla's half-sister Isabella to Humphrey of Toron was celebrated.
 Baldwin summoned his troops.
 Not trusting him to efficiently command the army, the king deprived Guy of regency and, effectively, of his place in the line of succession.
 The succession was then deliberated by the assembled nobility, which included Guy, Agnes, Bohemond of Antioch, Raymond of Tripoli, Raynald of Sidon, and the Ibelin brothers, but not Sibylla's supporters Raynald of Châtillon and Joscelin of Courtenay.
-Eventually Agnes's proposal that Sibylla's five-year-old son, Baldwin V, be crowned co-king was accepted because his was the next strongest claim after Sibylla's.
-The coronation took place on 20 November, and the boy received the homage of all the barons except his stepfather.
+Eventually, Agnes's proposal that Sibylla's five-year-old son, Baldwin V, be crowned co-king was accepted because his was the next strongest claim after Sibylla's.
+The coronation took place on 20 November, and the boy received the homage of all the barons except his stepfather, who was not invited.
+Sibylla most likely agreed to this coronation and accepted the fact that she would not be her son's regent.
 Baldwin IV and his army then relieved the siege of Kerak.